- Employee Management

 We have already established that exit interviews are incredibly crucial for the growth of your company.
 But are you up-to-date on all of the benefits?

-However, many people end up leaving jobs because of toxic practices or company culture they don't feel they're compatible with.
+Many people end up leaving jobs because of toxic practices or company culture they don't feel they're compatible with.
 An exit interview can help you suss this out candidly, as your former employee may feel as though they have nothing left to lose by being honest with you.

 Your exit interviews can also learn more about your leadership styles and whether or not they're useful.
-As we stated above, employees may be nervous about being completely honest with you if there is a problem with leadership or management.
+As we stated above, employees may be nervous about being completely honest with you if there is a problem with leadership or management styles.
 As such, they may allow these problems to get worse until they eventually seek work elsewhere.

 An employee with nothing to lose can thus be honest about issues with you or management within the company.
 For example, you can find out about issues like micromanagement or lack of support from an exit interview.